 - Is fatigued, drowsy, or falls asleep; or

 - Is distracted, talking on the phone, or texting.

-Many police officers who respond to rear-end crashes are quick to assume one of these common causes occurred in your case.
+Many police officers who respond to rear-end accidents are quick to assume one of these common causes occurred in your case.
 They might even assign blame to you, and you could receive a citation.
-While this makes it somewhat harder to prove our case, we may still be able to show how another driver caused the crash.
-If so, we can help you pursue compensation from them.
+While this makes it somewhat harder to prove our case, we may still be able to show how another driver caused the accident.
+If so, we can help you pursue financial recovery from them.

-How Can the Front Driver Cause This Type of Rear-End Crash?
+How Can the Front Driver Cause This Type of Rear-End Accident?

-In general, when the front driver causes a rear-end crash, it is because they carelessly pull in front of quickly approaching traffic.
+In general, when the front driver causes a rear-end accident, it is because they carelessly pull in front of quickly approaching traffic.
 This may occur: